 The Pythian Games featured musical and artistic contests, athletic events and chariot racing.
 Competitors sang to the kithara and aulos, and later performed drama, while runners, wrestlers and charioteers contested the athletic programme.
 The prominence of the arts set the Pythia apart from every rival festival.

 The signature of the Pythian Games was the artistic competition, a feature no other crown festival matched with the same emphasis.
 The oldest and most honoured contest was singing to the kithara, a large lyre, in praise of Apollo, the god of music himself.
 Players of the aulos, a reed pipe, competed too, both as soloists and as accompanists to singers.
-Over time the programme broadened to embrace instrumental solos, recitation and dramatic performance, so that poets and actors could win Pythian glory beside athletes.
+Over time the programme broadened to embrace instrumental solos, recitation and dramatic performance, so that poets and actors won Pythian glory beside athletes.
 This celebration of skill, harmony and voice reflected Apollo’s own patronage of the arts and gave the festival a refinement that the more purely athletic Olympia never claimed.

 Yet the Pythia was also a serious athletic occasion.
 Its programme mirrored the great sporting events of Greece, with sprint races the length of the stadium, longer distance runs, wrestling, boxing, the pankration and the demanding pentathlon.
-Grandest of all was the equestrian programme held on the plain below, where teams of horses thundered around the turning posts in the chariot race, a spectacle reserved for the wealthy who could fund such teams.
+Grandest of all was the equestrian programme held on the plain below, where teams of horses thundered around the turning posts in the chariot race, a spectacle reserved for the wealthy who funded such teams.
 Boys competed in their own categories alongside the men.
 The winners of these contests earned a reward that carried meaning far beyond the arena itself.

 What was the prize and prestige of winning?